Use Cases > Collect Required Information

 What we check.

-• Your agent collects the fields it needs for the request, and only those fields.
+• Collects only the fields it needs for the request.

-• It asks questions in a conversational flow, not a checklist.
+• Asks in a conversational flow rather than a checklist.

-• It handles partial answers, corrections, and refusals without getting stuck.
+• Handles partial answers, corrections, and refusals without getting stuck.

-• It works with approximate information when the caller doesn't have exact details.
+• Works with approximate information when the caller doesn't have exact details.

-• It doesn't ask for SSN to schedule an AC repair.
+• Doesn't ask for SSN to schedule an AC repair.

-We test the realistic cases: callers who give an address in pieces, change their answer mid-sentence, refuse to share insurance info, mention a second issue mid-call, or genuinely don't know what they need.
+We also run the edge cases that derail collection: callers who give an address in pieces, change their answer mid-sentence, refuse to share insurance info, mention a second issue mid-call, or genuinely don't know what they need.

 How it works.